 As an educational institution, Northwestern is committed to discovering and discussing difficult aspects of its past.
 The University is undertaking several steps to engage this history and to work towards the present and future wellbeing of Cheyenne and Arapaho people and of the Indigenous peoples on whose ancestral homelands the University sits.
 This film, commissioned by Northwestern University, is part of that effort seeking to gain deeper insight into that history by hearing directly the voices of descendants of the Sand Creek Massacre survivors.

 While this film will help us gain a deeper understanding into the history of the Sand Creek Massacre and it’s impact even today, it contains graphic content around violence and genocide, which may be triggering.
 So, we encourage you to take care of yourselves and your well-being as you engage with the content presented in this film.
 Please see our reflection guide to help you process the content you've viewed.

-Link to video: Only the Mountains Film (~12 minutes)
+Link to video: Only the Mountains and the Earth Film (~12 minutes)

 Link to Reflection Guide: Reflection Guide